 In this Article

 You’ve already decided that being a medical assistant is the right job for you.
-You’ve seen the U.S. Bureau of Labor Statistics (BLS) projections that job growth for Medical Assistants is expected to be an astounding 18% for the period 2020-2030, much faster than the 8% national average projected for all jobs in the U.S. Even more significant is that the BLS projects there will be more than 100,000 job openings for medical assistants every year for the next 10 years due to retirement, career advancement, and other factors.
+You’ve seen the U.S. Bureau of Labor Statistics (BLS) projections that job growth for Medical Assistants is expected to be an astounding 13.9% through 2032, much faster than the 5% national average projected for all jobs in the U.S. Even more significant is that the BLS projects there will be more than 117,000 job openings for medical assistants every year for the next 10 years due to retirement, career advancement, and other factors.

 According to Donald A. Balasa, JD, MBA, chief executive officer and legal counsel for the American Association of Medical Assistants (AAMA), employers are more aware of the professional abilities of medical assistants these days and increasingly see them as key members of the medical team, which increases demand.